HT2-Labs/elucidat-php-code-test/README.md

 ### Requirements

-- Refactor `nextDay()` so each item type's behaviour is encapsulated (Strategy pattern, polymorphism, or similar)
+- Refactor `nextDay()` so each item type's behaviour is cleanly encapsulated
-- Adding a new item type in future should not require modifying existing code (Open/Closed Principle)
+- It should be easy to add new item types without changing existing code
 - All existing tests must continue to pass
 - Uncomment the **Conjured** item tests and make them pass:
   - Conjured items degrade in Quality twice as fast as normal items
 - Implement a new **Enchanted** item type and write tests for it:
-  - Enchanted items increase in Quality by 2 each day (twice as fast as Aged Brie)
+  - Enchanted items increase in Quality by 2 each day
-  - After the sell-by date, Quality still increases but only by 1
+  - After the sell-by date, Quality increases by 1 instead of 2
+  - The max Quality cap of 50 still applies
-  - If Quality reaches exactly 50, it resets to 0 on the next day
+  - If an Enchanted item starts a day at exactly 50 Quality, its Quality resets to 0 instead of updating normally
-- Write any additional tests you think are missing
+- If you spot any edge cases that aren't covered by the existing tests, add them

 ---

 ## Bonus

+Only attempt this if you finish the main task with time to spare.

 Expose the inventory system as a simple REST API.
 No framework required — PHP's built-in server is fine.

 We follow a layered architecture across our services:

 ```
-Controller → Service (via interface) → Repository (via interface) → Model
+Controller → Service → Repository → Model
 ```

-- **Controller** — handles HTTP concerns only (request in, response out)
+- **Controller** — handles HTTP concerns only
-- **Service** — business logic and orchestration, injected via an interface
+- **Service** — business logic
-- **Repository** — data access, injected via an interface
+- **Repository** — data access
-- **Model** — your `Item` class (already exists)
+- **Model** — your `Item` class

-Each layer should depend on the interface of the layer below it, not the concrete implementation.

 Endpoints to implement: